jimmyangel/hildemorin/content/blog/2022-07-08-my-art-goes-to-the-oregon-coast.md

 I liked the look of these angular randomly pieced sections and thought they would look good as the canopies.
 The slivers of whitish fabric resembled the light coming through the leaves.

-And so the piecing continued … lots of hours of designing, sewing, auditioning, undoing, re-designing, sewing again … until things start falling into place.
+And so the piecing continued … lots of hours of designing, sewing, auditioning, undoing, re-designing, sewing again … until things started falling into place.

 <img class="img-responsive" src="/images/uploads/blog-2022-wandering-through-extra.jpg">